Neomammalian brain: Development

 The neomammalian brain (neocortex) is the newest addition to the Human Brain.
 MacLean proposed that as animals evolved over the hundreds of millions of years, in order for an increased chance of survival, higher order animals developed an increased cognitive ability, which resulted in an increase in brain size.

 MacLean firmly believed that the driving force in the development of the neocortex was the development of social behaviours, such as the separation cry between infant and mother during the development phase of offspring.
 It followed the idea that mammals evolved through learning about different methods of survival, as these mammals learnt various methods of survival through particular encounters, their brains developed into far more complex cytoarchitectures.

 MacLeans model is based on the idea of the larger the brain size, the higher the order of thinking, thus, an increased cognitive ability.
 The neomammalian brain is in charge of all ‘rational thinking’, his model follows Charles Darwin's natural selection idea of ’survival of the fittest’, where those mammals that developed characteristics of the neomammalian brain survived and then passed this trait onto their offspring, until a stage was reached where the majority of the population of higher order mammals attained the survival trait, a process that occurred over millions and millions of years.

 Archaeologists have discovered and are still discovering fossil records that allow comparative anatomy to occur between the modern-day Homo sapiens and primate ancestors.
-The tissue that the human brain is made up of decomposes once the organism has died, so old brain tissue cannot be analysed, however, due to the large percentage that the neomammalian brain takes up in the human brain, estimated to be 76%, comparative anatomy shows that the Homo sapiens has a much larger cranial size then early primate ancestors.
+The tissue that the human brain is made up of decomposes once the organism has died, so old brain tissue cannot be analysed, however, due to the large percentage that the neomammalian brain takes up in the human brain, estimated to be 76%, comparative anatomy shows that the Homo sapiens has a much larger cranial size than early primate ancestors.

 It must be noted that many neuroscientists believe that MacLean's theory of the Triune Theory is false, however, what is a mutual agreement between the majority of neuroscientists, is that the features that McLean has described of the neomammalian brain is the reason as to why humans have such a high-level order of thinking.